2006 Belarusian presidential election: International

-Belarusian relations with the West gradually worsened after Alexander Lukashenko's election as President in 1994, and significantly deteriorated following the 1996 referendum.
+Belarusian relations with the West gradually worsened after Alexander Lukashenko's election as President in 1994, and deteriorated further following the 1996 referendum.
 This referendum expanded presidential powers and established a new Parliament that was not recognized by the EU or the USA.
-Additionally, the presidential elections of 2001 were deemed neither free nor fair by the OSCE.
+The presidential elections of 2001 were deemed neither free nor fair by the OSCE.

 The American invasion of Iraq further worsened relations, as Lukashenko supported that country.
 A top aide to Saddam Hussein was reportedly found in possession of a Belarusian passport, and American leadership repeatedly accused Belarus of supplying weapons to Iraq.
 In 2004, Congress passed an Act aimed at promoting democracy and civil society in Belarus.
 The following year, U.S. Secretary of State Condoleezza Rice called Belarus an "outpost of tyranny" and later met with Belarusian opposition leaders.

 The expansion of the EU led to a common border with Belarus and the adoption of the European Neighbourhood Policy.
-New EU member countries, mainly Poland and Lithuania, became active advocates for more pressure on Lukashenko's government.
+New EU member countries, mainly Poland and Lithuania, advocated for more pressure on Lukashenko's government.
 In 2004, the EU introduced sanctions against six individuals for inhibiting civil rights and awarded the Sakharov Prize to the Belarusian Association of Journalists in December.
 In 2005, Poland and Belarus had a diplomatic dispute, with Poland accusing Belarus of repressing its Polish minority and Lukashenko accusing Poland of attempting to stage a revolution.

 The early 2000s saw the Orange Revolution in Ukraine and the Rose Revolution in Georgia.
-In 2002, Gene Sharp stated that such a revolution was "somewhat possible" in Belarus.
-In 2004, the Polish President declared that bringing democracy to Belarus was a European task, and former Czech President Vaclav Havel called Belarus "The Last Totalitarian Country in Europe" and urged democratization.
+In 2002, Gene Sharp said that such a revolution was "somewhat possible" in Belarus.
+In 2004, the Polish President said that bringing democracy to Belarus was a European task, and former Czech President Václav Havel called Belarus "The Last Totalitarian Country in Europe" and urged democratization.
 Lukashenko claimed that the West was plotting a similar color revolution against him.

 Belarus and Russia formed the Union State in 1999.
-While initially both sides sought closer cooperation, the relationship worsened, with failures to adopt a common currency, military, or even an anthem.
+While initially both sides sought closer cooperation, the relationship worsened, with failures to adopt a common currency, military, or an anthem.
 In 2002, Lukashenko expelled Russian politician Boris Nemtsov from Belarus.
 In 2004, Russia and Belarus had a gas dispute, and in the same year, Lukashenko introduced a 75% quota for Belarusian music on radio.
 In 2005, Russia criticized Belarus for human rights abuses.
 Nevertheless, the threat of a revolution similar to Ukraine's led Russia to strongly back Lukashenko in the election, the conduct of which was announced by the Belarusian parliament just one day after a meeting between Putin and Lukashenko.